spice-labs-inc/action-spice-labs-surveyor/README.md

-# action-spice-labs-cli-scan
+# action-spice-labs-surveyor

-A composite GitHub Action that runs the Spice Labs CLI to create an Artifact Dependency Graph (ADG) from a directory of built files (e.g., Rust binaries, OCI layout (unpacked) Docker images, JAR files), then uploads the resulting ADG to the Spice Labs servers.
+A composite GitHub Action that runs the Spice Labs Surveyor CLI to create an Artifact Dependency Graph (ADG) from a directory of built files (e.g., Rust binaries, OCI layout (unpacked) Docker images, JAR files), then uploads the resulting ADG to the Spice Labs servers.

 ---

 ### Features

-- Scans a directory with the `spicelabs/spice-labs-cli` container and produces an ADG
+- Surveys a directory with the `spicelabs/spice-labs-cli` container and produces an ADG
 - Uploads the generated ADG to your Spice Labs project using a Spice Pass (JWT)

 ---